 Lees deze pagina in het Nederlands.

-Thanks to EU funds, Banjul will become a greener city that is better prepared for a changing climate.
+Thanks to EU funds, Banjul became a greener city that is better prepared for a changing climate.

 Beach plantings